 With this final bit of filtering, we’ve reduced the list to less than 6% of the original and have honed in fairly well on the nodes representing the ones we “really should care about”.
-If you wanted to further reduce the scope, you could filter by various combinations of Reliability and/or Risk.
-Note that this does not mean the three factors we filtered out are completely unimportant.
+Looking at this graphic, we can see none of the Command and Controls hosts are below a risk of 4 (nor above the risk of 5).
+If we wanted to further reduce the scope, we could filter by various combinations of Reliability and/or Risk.
+Perhaps we want to go back to the categories we filtered out too and bring a subset of those back in.

+The rather simple parsing and slicing we did here doesn’t show us the important variables, it simply helps understand the relationships and the frequency with which they occur.
+Just because 90% of the data was scanning hosts, perhaps we only want to filter of those hosts with a risk of 2 or below.
 Our analysis has merely let us identify a set of nodes we can generate a higher priority alerts on while still capturing the other Types into a lower priority or informational log.

 Since AlienVault updates this list hourly, we can create a script to do this filtering before importing new revisions into our security tools and keep track of the percentage of nodes filtered out as a flag for the need to potentially readjust our rules.
 Furthermore, we should strongly consider re-performing this exploratory analysis on a semi-frequent basis to see whether we need to re-think our perspective on what constitutes nodes we “really should care about”.